siovene/cordova-plugin-ocf/README.md

-# cordova-plugin-oic
+# cordova-plugin-ocf

-A Cordova plugin to expose the [OIC specification](https://openconnectivity.org/resources/specifications) to cross platform applications written in JavaScript.
+A Cordova plugin to expose the [OCF specification](https://openconnectivity.org/resources/specifications) to cross platform applications written in JavaScript.

 ## Purpose

-To provide a plugin which allows using the OIC specification across all mobile platforms without requiring the user to deal with implementing and compiling the native code for each operating system.
+To provide a plugin which allows using the OCF specification across all mobile platforms without requiring the user to deal with implementing and compiling the native code for each operating system.